 You are still not ready to buy since the stock did not reach the buy point (for instance, in the cup and handle formation, or, in our case, perhaps, slightly above crossing the 50 MA line at $19.55).

-You like the volume and the fact the price is up but, since you are the disciplined trader, you are waiting for the right moment.
+You like the volume and the fact the price is up but, since you are a disciplined trader, you are waiting for the right moment.

-Finally, the stock has reached the buy point, and you snap some numbers of shares in a hope that now the stock will go up even faster, yet in a few short days the stock is losing the steam and the price drops down sharply on January 14th.
+Finally, the stock has reached the buy point, and you snap some numbers of shares in a hope that now the stock will go up even faster, yet in a few short days the stock is losing steam and the price drops down sharply in January 14th.